what-is-an-eye-care-routine

 • Specialized eye area sunscreen: Mineral formulas with zinc oxide (non-migrating)

-• Blue light protection: Iron oxide-containing tints for digital screen users
+• Blue light protection for digital screen users: Iron oxide-containing tints for digital screen protection

 • Apply using patting motions to avoid capillary damage